 Additionally, our faculty collaborate with colleagues in other departments, including psychology, geography and UW-Whitewater Athletics.

 In addition to your general education requirements, your degree program and major will require core and elective classes.

-Bachelor of Science in Education – Physical Education Licensure emphasis
+Bachelor of Science in Education - Physical Education - Health Education and Adapted PE Emphasis

 To apply, you’ll complete the UW-Whitewater application for admission and indicate your major of interest.